slongfield/pyfmt/README.md

 # TODOs

   *  Improve performance.
-Some of the string manipulations allocate more frequenly than they need to, causing slowdown relative to the built-in 'fmt' library.
+Some of the string manipulations allocate more frequency than they need to, causing slowdown relative to the built-in 'fmt' library.